A rigorous introduction to linear models: An Appetizer: Beta-Bernoulli Model

-\begin{examp2}[Amount of Data Matters] Suppose we have three observations for the success in Bernoulli distribution:

-\item 1).
-10 out of 10 are observed to be success (1's); \item 2).
-48 out of 50 are observed to be success (1's); \item 3).
-186 out of 200 are observed to be success (1's).
+\begin{example}[Amount of data matters] Bayesian methods can be advantageous in cases of small sample sizes or sparse data, where traditional frequentist methods may encounter difficulties.
+Suppose we have three observations for the success in a Bernoulli experiment: \begin{enumerate}[(1).] \item 10 out of 10 trials are observed to be success (1's); \item 48 out of 50 trials are observed to be success (1's); \item 186 out of 200 trials are observed to be success (1's). \end{enumerate}

-So, what is the probability of success in the Bernoulli model?
-Normal answer to case 1, 2, 3 are 100\%, 96\% and 93\% respectively.
-But an observation of 10 inputs is rather a small amount of data and noise can make it less convincing.
+A common frequentist estimate of the success probability would be 100\%, 96\%, and 93\% for cases 1, 2, and 3, respectively.
+However, in case 1, an observation based on only 10 trials may be unreliable, as such a small sample size makes the estimate more sensitive to noise.

-Suppose we put a $\betadist(1,1)$ (a uniform distribution, see Figure~\ref{fig:dists_beta}) prior over the Bernoulli distribution.
-The posterior probability of success for each case would be $\frac{11}{12}=91.6\%$, $\frac{49}{52}=94.2\%$ and $\frac{187}{202}=92.6\%$ respectively.
-Now we find the case 1 has less probability of success compared to case 2.
+Now suppose we put a $\betadist(1,1)$ (a uniform distribution, see Figure~\ref{fig:dists_beta}) prior on the Bernoulli distribution parameter.
+Then the posterior probability of success for each case becomes $\frac{11}{12}=91.6\%$, $\frac{49}{52}=94.2\%$, and $\frac{187}{202}=92.6\%$, respectively.
+Interestingly, under this Bayesian approach, the estimated success probability for case 1 is actually lower than for case 2, despite both having perfect success rates in the observed data.
+This reflects the influence of the small sample size in case 1, which results in greater shrinkage toward the prior.

-A Bayesian view of the problem naturally incorporates the amount of data as well as its average.
-This special case shown here is also called the Laplace's rate of succession \citep{ollivier2015laplace}.
-Laplace's ``add-one" rule of succession modifies the observed frequencies in a sequence of successes and failures by adding one to the observed counts.
-This improves prediction by avoiding zero probabilities and corresponds to a uniform Bayesian prior on the parameter. \exampbar \end{examp2} \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote,frametitle={Why Bayes?}] This example above shows that Bayesian models consider prior information on the parameters in the model making it particularly useful to regularize regression problems where data information is limited.
-And this is why the Bayesian approach gains worldwide attention for decades.
+This Bayesian perspective naturally incorporates both the amount of data and the observed average into the final estimate.
+The specific form shown here is known as Laplace's rule of succession \citep{ollivier2015laplace}, which adjusts the observed frequency by adding one to both the count of successes and failures.
+This ``add-one" rule avoids assigning zero probability to unseen events and corresponds to using a uniform prior in a Bayesian framework. \end{example} \begin{remark}[Why Bayes?]
+The previous example illustrates that Bayesian models incorporate prior information about the parameters, making them particularly effective for regularizing regression problems when data are limited.
+This is one reason why the Bayesian approach has attracted widespread attention over the decades.

-The prior information $p(\theta)$ and likelihood function $p(x|\theta)$ represent a rational person's belief, and then the Bayes' rule is an optimal method of updating this person's beliefs about $\theta$ given new information from the data \citep{fahrmeir2007regression, hoff2009first}.
+In the Bayesian framework, the prior distribution $p(\theta)$ and the likelihood function $p(x\mid \theta)$ together represent a rational individual's initial beliefs about the parameter $\theta$.
+Bayes' theorem then provides an optimal method for updating these beliefs in light of new data, resulting in the posterior distribution $p(\theta \mid x)$.